Trump campaign returns to economy with 8-figure ad buy, calls it ‘defining issue in this race’

 The official added: “It’s going to be a defining issue, and will win the race.”

-The campaign touted the president’s efforts in terms of job creation, saying that the Trump administration has seen 10.6 million jobs created in the last four months, amid the coronavirus pandemic, billing it as “the single greatest period of job creation in the history of this country.”
+The campaign touted the president’s efforts in terms of job creation, saying that the Trump administration has seen 10.6 million jobs created in the last four months -- which followed historic job losses amid the coronavirus pandemic -- while billing it as “the single greatest period of job creation in the history of this country.”

 “When you look at just August, which was 1.4 million jobs, that is 2.5 times the number of jobs created in the entirety of the eight years that Joe Biden was vice president,” the official said.
 “And so people want to vote for a president who will reopen the economy and knows what he’s doing.”

-Still, the campaign is not abandoning their law and order messaging, as the president during an event over the weekend again highlighted his tough on crime stance, and slammed his Democratic rival Joe Biden as being weak.
+Still, the campaign is not abandoning their law and order messaging, as the president during an event over the weekend again highlighted his tough-on-crime stance, and slammed Democratic rival Joe Biden as being weak.

 “He’s not strong for law and order and everybody knows that,” Trump said Sunday.